-You shouldn’t just pack unnecessary stuff while trekking because if you won’t hire porter you have to carry all those heavy stuff by yourself.
+You shouldn’t just pack unnecessary stuff while trekking because if you won’t hire a porter you have to carry all those heavy stuff by yourself.
 Whereas, porters are also allowed to carry 15kg per person.

-Lower Mustang Conclusion:
+Complete Guide to Lower Mustang Conclusion:

 This trek can be your perfect budget trip.
 And the above-written article can help those people who are planning to trek Lower Mustang.
 Hence, trekking to Lower Mustang will never upset you.

 If you think our article didn’t give you all the information then for more information you can search for the Nepal Tourism Board site too.
 At last, if you are interested in Lower Mustang trekking don’t hesitate to check our package details or inbox us